History of Spain (1808–1874): Rule by Pronunciamento (1849–1856)

 In July 1854, a major rebellion broke out bringing together a wide coalition of outrages against the state.
 The Crimean War, which had broken out in March of that year, had led to an increase in grain prices across Europe and a famine in Galicia.
 Riots against the power loom erupted in the cities, and progresistas outraged at a decade of moderado dictatorship and the corruption of the Sartorius government broke out in revolution.
 General Leopoldo O'Donnell took the lead in the revolution; after the indecisive Battle of Vicálvaro, he issued the Manifesto of Manzanares that pronounced himself in favor of Spain's former progresista dictator, Baldomero Espartero, the man that O'Donnell had actively rebelled against in 1841.
-The moderado government collapsed before them and Espartero returned to politics at the head of an army.
+The moderado government collapsed before them, and Espartero returned to politics at the head of an army, ushering in the Bienio Progresista (1854–1856).

 Espartero was appointed as President of the Council of Ministers, this time by the very queen for whom he had been regent ten years before.
 Espartero, indebted to O'Donnell for restoring him to power but concerned about having to share power with another man, tried to get him installed to a post as far away from Madrid as possible – in this case, in Cuba.
-The attempt failed and only alienated Espartero's colleague; instead, O'Donnell was given a seat in Espartero's cabinet as war minister, though his influence was greater than his portfolio.
+The attempt failed and only alienated Baldomero Espartero's colleague; instead, O'Donnell was given a seat in Espartero's cabinet as war minister, though his influence was greater than his portfolio.

 The two caudillos, who came into power with immense popularity, attempted to reconcile their differences and form a coalition party that crossed the progresista-moderado lines that had dominated and restricted Spanish politics since the Peninsular War.
 The "Unión Liberal", as it was called, attempted to forge a policy based on progress in industry, infrastructure, public works, and a national compromise on constitutional and social issues.